tonyelhabr/bdb2021/README.md

 ![da\_simultaneous](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/dag_simultaneous.png)

-The robustness of a causal approach that attempts to account for mutliple backdoor pathways given a final response variable that is non-linear (EPA) is a little suspect to me, hence why I now resort to treating this as a “traditional” machine learning problem.\[8\]
+The robustness of a causal approach that attempts to account for multiple backdoor pathways given a final response variable that is non-linear (EPA) is a little suspect to me, hence why I now resort to treating this as a “traditional” machine learning problem.\[7\]

 I’ll create an `{xgboost}` model that mirrors the `{nflfastR}` specification, adding in our terms for the two exposures and the